UO-CIS422/uo-cis422.github.io/chapters/projects/reverse/reverse.md

 latitude and longitude.
 If we ask "how far is one degree, in miles", the answer is "it depends".
 There are ways to determine the distance between a pair of (latitude, longitude) pairs that involve trigonmetric functions.
 The simplest approach, though, is to translate all the points to a coordinate system of meters.
 The "UTM" coordinate system is a map coordinate system in meters.
 The coordinate units are called "easting" (x coordinate) and "northing" (y coordinate), relative to some origin point.
-This works very rarely at the scale of thousands of kilometers, because the earth is not actually flat.
+This works very poorly at the scale of thousands of kilometers, because the earth is not actually flat.
 Within a range of a few hundred kilometers it works well enough for our purposes.
 There are multiple Python libraries that can convert latitude and longitude to the UTM coordinate system.
 The `geopy.distance` and `utm` modules have worked well for me.

 ## How will it work?